abhiSyncd/Java-Threads-Step-By-Step/4-b-CountdownLatch/readMe.md

-# 1 - When to use
+# 1 - What and When to use

     - When a Main-Thread needs to wait for child-threads before starting its work

     - Steps Involved
       > Initialize Counter = Number of Child-Threads
       > Start all the Child-Threads
       > Decrement counter : each time One Thread completes its Execution
       > When Counter == 0
         All Thread have completed its execution
         Now Resume to Main Thread Execution

      - Examples
        > Operating-System before strting does 1-or-more Preprocessing steps

        > Software Before Installing on your computer, does 1-or-more Preprocessing steps such as Calculating Disk Storage
-           Calculating System Requitements etc.
+         Calculating System Requitements etc

        > CAB-SERVICE : Discussed Below

 # 2 - Example